wendelloliveiradev/design-patterns/src/behaviorals/state/README.md

-# Character Attack Strategy
+# Vending Machine State

-This repository solves the problem of.
+This repository solves the problem of a vending machine having to perform multple actions based on its state.

 ## The Problem: